 Paramore has released their first new song in five years, with “This Is Why” marking the return of emo royalty (though, with Hayley Williams remaining a fixture around the likes of Billie Eilish, Olivia Rodrigo and other young stars she helped creatively raise, it’s an open question as to whether the band was really ever “gone.”)

-The album isn’t about reinvention though—it’s about relishing in what they (and other indie rock bands that broke in the early 2000s era) did best: Create emotional, guitar-driven rock that wears its heart on its sleeve without irony.
+The new single isn’t about reinvention.
+It’s about relishing in what Paramore (and other indie rock bands that broke in the early 2000s era) did best: Create emotional, guitar-driven rock that wears its heart on its sleeve without irony.

 Here’s our look at six other bands from the era that should release new albums of their own.

 It’s been a little over a decade since we last heard from these guys, and we think it’s about time they drop a new album, or at the bare minimum a new single.

 Last album: 2012

 There have been multiple reunions and tours over the years, but it’s been five years since their album, Penny Black, dropped.
 At least there’s been a constant stream of new music from original frontman Chris Carrabba since the band first formed.